dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

             .. tip::

-                In VS Code, pressing "CTRL" + "Shift" +"p" brings down a search bar where you can search for anything you need help with.
+                In VS Code, pressing :kbd:`Ctrl+Shift+P` brings down a search bar where you can search for anything you need help with.

         .. tab-item:: MacOS

-            1. Press "CMD" + "Shift" +"p"
+            1. Press :kbd:`Ctrl+Shift+P`
-            2. type "Python: Select Interpreter" and press once this shows up under the options
+            2. type *Python: Select Interpreter* and press :kbd:`Enter` once this shows up under the options

             .. image:: ../images/VScode_mac2.png
                         :width: 450
                         :align: center
                         :alt: IDLE Shell

-            3. Choose the option similar to "Python 3.11.5 ('base')".
+            3. Choose the option similar to ``Python 3.11.5 ('base')``.
 You may have a different version of Python on your own PC.

             .. image:: ../images/VScode_mac3.png
                         :width: 450